mirja-t/bahn-und-bike/README.md

 ## To Dos

-+ Add interactive functionality like activation of more veloroute sections
++ Add interactive functionality like activation of more than one veloroute section
 + Improve performance by rendering trainlines from queues rather than arrays
 + Optimize for mobile devices
++ Add data for other cities
++ Add train connections that include a change